- Services for Business

 We will provide a reliable, sympathetic service that takes your circumstances into account while advising you on your legal position and how best to protect yourself.
 All information you provide will be kept completely confidential.
 Ramsdens’ domestic abuse solicitors are accredited by the Solicitors Regulation Authority and Resolution, meaning we are recognised as a specialist in providing advice and professional legal support in situations of abuse.

-Contact us now to discuss making a domestic abuse claim by calling 01484 821 500, or fill out our online enquiry form and we will be in touch at a time that is suitable for you.
+Contact our domestic abuse solicitors now by calling 01484 821 500, or fill out our online enquiry form and we will be in touch at a time that is suitable for you.
 If you wish to discuss your circumstances when you are alone, please state a specific time on our contact form and we will do our best to meet your needs.

 If you are worried about leaving an internet trail, you might prefer to use a friend’s computer, a work computer or visit a local library or internet cafe to ensure you are safe.

-Ramsdens Solicitors believes that domestic abuse is wrong in all circumstances and we are committed to assisting anyone who may be suffering Our professional, experienced solicitors will provide guidance on your legal position and how to best protect yourself and your family.
+Ramsdens Solicitors believes that domestic abuse is wrong in all circumstances and we are committed to assisting anyone who may be suffering.
+Our experienced domestic abuse solicitors will provide guidance on your legal position and how to best protect yourself and your family.

 Domestic abuse can take many different forms, including behaviour such as: